This section was written by Leandro Cabo from rhcplivearchive.com

 Over three hundred songs were recorded during this period at John’s main studio during various stages of its development, which he had no intentions to release whatsoever.

-Dates: Between 2008 and early 2011
+Dates: 2008 - Early 2011

 Players: John Frusciante